google/clusterfuzz/docs/getting-started/prerequisites.md

 [homebrew]: https://brew.sh/

 ## Loading virtualenv
-Activate the virtualenv created by the `local/install_deps.bash` script.
-This loads all the python dependencies in the current environment.
+After you run the `local/install_deps.bash` script, activate the virtualenv by running the following command:

 ```bash
 source ENV/bin/activate
 ```
+This loads all the Python dependencies in the current environment.

-Verify everything works by running:
+You can verify that everything works by running:
 ```bash
 python butler.py --help
 ```